 Tulsi beads are considered spiritual because the tulsi plant is worshipped in India.

-Thus, Tulsi beads hold a great spiritual value in them and are very beneficial to those who are seeking spiritual progress in life.
+Thus, Tulsi beads hold a significant spiritual value in them and are very beneficial to those who are seeking spiritual progress in life.
 They have a plethora of benefits about them, and the wearer is blessed immensely.
 The price of a tulsi mala varies from Rs 10 to Rs 700 in India.